What are the Collaborative Indigenous Learning Bundles?

 - Decolonization is for Everyone: Identity Formation in the Canadian Context

 - Engaging with Indigenous Communities

 - Indigenous-Canada Relations

 - Introduction to the Metis People and the Metis Nation

 - Indigenous Law and Conceptions of Human Rights

 How you use the Learning Bundles

 - Complete the form below.
-We will then enrol you on a site where you can review the bundles in detail and determine how they fit into your existing course content and outcomes.
+We will then enroll you on a site where you can review the Bundles in detail and determine how they fit into your existing course content and outcomes.